 - A simple meal served with a smile is more treasured than an elaborate feast served by a depleted grumpy host.
 I seriously plan my time so I can create some room to get enough rest, and dress up before my guests arrive.
 I love to enjoy that day as much as my guests do even if I have to decrease the number of dishes.

-- Making one show stopper dessert and order the rest.
+- Make one show stopping dessert and order the rest.
 Pies are tricky and they become trickier when you are tired and your kitchen is steaming.
-Therefore I strongly recommend focusing on just one make-ahead show stopper dessert while ordering the the rest, or better ask the guests to bring over their favorite pies.
+Therefore I strongly recommend focusing on just one make-ahead show stopper dessert while ordering the rest, or better ask the guests to bring over their favorite pies.

 - Serve Thanksgiving dinner at a reasonable time.
 Don’t starve your guests.
 Serve diner before kids become whinny and adults start to lose their cool and appetite.
 I like to serve mine at 6 PM.
 That leaves us with ample room to eat with no rush, clean up and retire to bed at a reasonable time for well-earned rest.